walmartlabs/concord-website/docs/plugins/gremlin.md

 # {{ page.title }}

-Concord supports injecting faults into your system using Chaos Engineering tool [Gremlin](https://www.gremlin.com/docs/) with the `gremlin` task as part of any flow.
+Concord supports injecting faults into your system using the chaos engineering tool [Gremlin](https://www.gremlin.com/docs/) with the `gremlin` task as part of any flow.

-Gremlin plugin offers below categories of attacks to inject faults into your system:
+The gremlin plugin offers below categories of attacks to inject faults into your
+system:

 - [Usage](#usage)
 - [Resource](#resource)